 It is important to note that while rabbits occasionally eat mushrooms when they’re starving, it isn’t a common behavior for them.
 The risk of mushroom toxicity outweighs any potential benefits.
 Therefore, it’s advisable to keep mushrooms away from rabbits’ diet and focus on providing them with a balanced meal of grass and vegetation.

-Monkeys and Fungi
+Monkeys and Mushrooms

 Now let’s turn our attention to monkeys and their relationship with fungi.